schorschii/OCO-Server-Extensions/isc-dhcp-reservations/README.md

 5. Allow the web server user to edit your `RESERVATIONS_FILE` via group membership.

+6. Ensure that the permission `"dhcp_reservation_management": true` is set in your JSON role definition (table `system_user_role`).

-6. "ISC DHCP Reservations" is now visible at the end of the left sidebar in the web interface.
+7. "ISC DHCP Reservations" is now visible at the end of the left sidebar in the web interface.